-During this summer, 4-H is offering a number of programs to reach these civic related objectives.
-Earlier this week, local youth attended the 4-H Citizenship Focus, a three-day event held in Raleigh featuring meetings with state legislators, panel discussions on relevant youth issues, as well as group activities and workshops focusing on topics like conflict and compromise, understanding the Supreme Court, and even how to campaign and run for office for those aspiring politicians.
-Beginning next week, 12 local young people will take part in the 5th annual summer session of the Lee County Young Commissioner program.
+During this summer, 4-H is offering a number of programs to reach these civic-related objectives.
+Earlier this month, local youth attended the 4-H Citizenship Focus virtual event featuring panel discussions on relevant youth issues, as well as group activities and workshops focusing on topics like conflict and compromise, understanding the legislative process, and even how to lobby for a bill.
+In the middle of June 10 local young people took part in the 10th annual summer session of the Lee County Young Commissioner program.
 This two-week program aimed at increasing knowledge and understanding of local government allows young people the opportunities to meet and hold discussions with local elected officials from the city and county.
-The alumni of the first four Lee County Young Commissioner classes also currently meet throughout the year as a 4-H Club, and continue to assist with the planning and implementation of the two week summer session.
+The alumni of these civic camps also currently meet throughout the year as a 4-H Club and continue to assist with the planning and implementation of the two-week summer session.

-In early August, Lee County 4-H will be represented at the North Carolina Association of County Commissioners (NCACC) meeting in Durham at “Youth Voice 2017”.
-Along with 4-H members and County Commissioners from across the state at this meeting, discussion will center on local issues facing county governments as well as the challenges and opportunities for our state and its young people.
+In early August, Lee County 4-H is usually represented at the North Carolina Association of County Commissioners (NCACC) meeting called “Youth Voice”, however, this year due to space constraints and restrictions, this was not an option provided to us.
+Next year one Lee County youth will be selected and along with one hundred other 4-H members and the County Commissioners from across the state for discussions centering around local issues facing county governments as well as the challenges and opportunities for our state and its young people.

 Lee County also has had an active teen council.
 This council is made up of representatives of each club, a President, Vice President, and Secretary.
 The group plans major events for the county 4-H program like our awards banquet in February and our 4-H Congress trip.
 That council is reconvening this fall after a long hiatus over the year.
 As you can see, through 4-H in Lee County there are so many ways to become an informed and active citizen while also preparing to be a leader for tomorrow!